Mking655/ComputerGraphics3dGameProgramming-HW/README.md

 Chapters 3, 4, and 10 have been completed.

 To test fucnitonality, open scenes titled "Chapter 3", "Chapter 4", "Chapter 10".
 Textures, shader graphs, and materials are located in the Art -> Textures folder.

+10/24/2025 Homework 5:
+Chapters 11, 12, and 13 have been completed.

+To test fucnitonality, open scenes titled "Chapter 11", "Chapter 12+13".
+All paticle prefabs are in the art -> SFX folder.
+To examine the post processing, click on the "--PP Volume" object in scene "Chapter 12+13"